June Walker z”l

 She was therefore a “natural” to assume her leadership role in Hadassah.
 Together with its National Leadership, Education and Training Center, she was a driving force in transforming the issue of stem cell research into a grassroots movement.
 She served on the Board of Directors of the Hadassah Medical Organization, where she diligently worked to improve healthcare within HMO and in Israel.

 Ms. Walker also served as National Treasurer and a long-time member of Hadassah’s National Board.
 As Chair of the American Affairs/Domestic Policy Department, she campaigned for Representative Barbara Boxer’s Violence Against Women Act, launched educational programs on healthcare, brought Curriculum Watch into reality, and developed national participation for two marches for women’s rights in Washington, D.C.
 She conceived, wrote, and distributed The American Scene, a publication addressing women’s advocacy in the United States.
 Under her tenure, the Washington Action Office and a fully staffed National Department of Women’s Health were established.

 While Chair of the Hadassah College Jerusalem (formerly the Hadassah College of Technology), the institution grew from six hundred to twenty-five hundred students.
 Ms. Walker’s academic guidance helped the college expand its offerings from two-year degrees to a wide range of bachelors’ and masters’ degrees.
 As of 2007, it is now a fully accredited academic institution, helping to meet Israel’s technology needs thorough various degree programs.

-With her husband, Barrett, June had three children and six grandchildren and lived in New Jersey.
+With her husband, Ms. Walker had three children and six grandchildren and lived in New Jersey.